Cactus Air Force: August

-On 20 August, the first Marine pilots landed their aircraft at Henderson Field.
-Part of Marine Aircraft Group 23 flying from the escort aircraft carrier USS Long Island, they included 18 F4F Wildcat fighter planes of VMF-223 led by Major John L. Smith and a dozen SBD Dauntless dive bombers of VMSB-232 led by Lt.
+On August 20, the first Marine aircraft landed at Henderson Field.
+Part of Marine Aircraft Group 23 flying from the escort aircraft carrier USS Long Island, they included 18 x F4F Wildcat fighter planes of VMF-223 led by Major John L. Smith and 12 x SBD Dauntless dive bombers of VMSB-232 led by Lt.
 Colonel Richard Mangrum.
 These warplanes conducted combat missions the following day.

-They were joined on 22 August by the U.S. Army's 67th Pursuit Squadron under Major Dale Brannon, with five Army P-400s (an "export" version of the P-39); and on 24 August, by 11 SBD dive bombers from the aircraft carrier USS Enterprise because they were unable to land on their carrier, which was damaged in the Battle of the Eastern Solomons.
+They were joined on August 22 by the U.S. Army's 67th Pursuit Squadron under Major Dale Brannon, with five Army P-400s (an "export" version of the P-39); and on August 24, by 11 x SBD dive bombers from the aircraft carrier USS Enterprise because they were unable to land on their carrier, which was damaged in the Battle of the Eastern Solomons.
 At the end of August, these warplanes were joined by 19 more Wildcats from VMF-224 under Major Robert E. Galer, and a dozen more SBD dive bombers from VMSB-231, also part of the Marine Air Group 23.
 This varied assortment of Army, Marine, and Navy pilots and warplanes were the foundation of the Cactus Air Force.

-The day of 21 August brought the first Marine air-to-air combat, with mixed results.
+The first air-to-air combat for Cactus Air Forces took place on August 21 and ended with mixed results.
 Japanese Zeros from the Tainan Air Group on a bomber escort mission (the bombers were searching for American carriers south of Guadalcanal) passed over Henderson Field on their way back to Rabaul, and six of these were met by four Cactus Air Force F4F Wildcats at 14000 ft.
 Major Smith claimed the first air-to-air victory for the CAF, but two other pilots crashed while landing their damaged aircraft, with both of the Wildcats deemed a total loss except for salvaged parts.
 The Japanese suffered no losses.
 That same night, an SBD Dauntless blew a tire on take-off, causing it to ground loop and crash for another aircraft loss.